oban-bg/oban/CONTRIBUTING.md

 ## Contributor License Agreement

-By submitting a pull request, you agree that your contribution is licensed under the project's then-current LICENSE and that Sorentwo, LLC may relicense your contribution under different terms in the future.
+By submitting a pull request, you agree that your contribution is licensed under the project's then-current LICENSE and that Soren, LLC may relicense your contribution under different terms in the future.

 ## Development